 By Air

-There are an increasing number of flights operating to Croatia (including many low-cost options).
+There is an increasing number of flights operating to Croatia (including many low-cost options).
 The closest airports to Korcula are Dubrovnik and Split, where you then transfer to the island by public transport.

 For an up-to-date and complete schedule of all airliners flying to Croatia, see Visit Croatia.